mliebelt/ChessTempoViewer/readme.txt

 == Description ==

-Integrate  the chess board of ChessTempo (see [ChessTempo PGN Viewer Usage](http://chesstempo.com/pgn-usage.html) for some of the options).
+Integrate  the chess board of ChessTempo for some of the options).

+See [ChessTempo PGN Viewer Usage](http://chesstempo.com/pgn-usage.html) for all the parameters available, this plugin only translates them to WordPress.

 Use following tag to insert a chessboard:

-`[pgn parameter=value ...]
+`[ctpgn parameter=value ...]
 ... chess games in PGN format ...
-[/pgn]`
+[/ctpgn]`

 Tag parameters:

  *   pgnFile: URL to the pgn file.
-If you want to embed the PGN directly, embed it like the example below.
-(This parameter is not implemented yet)
+If you want to embed the PGN directly, embed it like the example below. **(This parameter is not implemented yet)**
  *   pieceSet: possible are 'merida' (the default), 'leipzig', 'maya', 'condal', 'case' and 'kingdom'
  *   pieceSize: The size of the pieces to use in pixels, currently supported sizes are '20', '24', '29', '35', '40' and '46'.
 Default size is 46
+ *   fen: The fen string if the game does not start from the beginning position
  *   movesFormat: The style of formatting for the moves display, either "default" or "main_on_own_line" for a display which puts the main line moves on their own line with the annotations/variations indented below the main line.
- *   layout: possible are board-top (default), board-left, board-right, or board-bottom (not implemented yet)
+ *   layout: top (default), bottom, left or right. top means board is on top, moves below, bottom vice versae. left sets the board on the top left, and the moves flow on the right and below, right sets the board on the right, and moves flow on the left and below.
  *   id: name of the board on the page.
 Only necessary, if there is more than one board on the page.
 The names have to be unique per page, not globally.